hiddenSymmetries/simsopt/docs/source/mhd.rst

 These include:
 - :obj:`QuasisymmetryRatioResidual`: Deviation from quasisymmetry
 - :obj:`IotaTargetMetric`: Difference between the rotational transform and a provided target
-- :obj:`IotaWeighted`: Weighted average of the rotational transorm
+- :obj:`IotaWeighted`: Weighted average of the rotational transform
 - :obj:`WellWeighted`: Measure for the magnetic well.
 - :obj:`Quasisymmetry`: Measure of the quasisymmetry using the boozer spectrum.
-- :obj:`VmecRedlBootstrapMismatch`: the mismatch between the Vmec bootstrap and that provided by a recent calculation by Redl (for obtaining self-consistent bootstrap current).
+- :obj:`VmecRedlBootstrapMismatch`: the mismatch between the VMEC bootstrap and that provided by a recent calculation by Redl (for obtaining self-consistent bootstrap current).